 NML_OPER

 NML_OPER is a RIPE Database maintainer handle that governs public registry records for two French network operators, NUMLOG S.A.S. and STJ SAS.
 It has no independent commercial operations, commercial services, or direct network infrastructure.
-Its sole function is to authenticate changes to aut-num, inetnum, and route objects in the RIPE registry, making it a concentrated control point for internet number resource records.
+Its sole function is to authenticate changes to aut-num, inetnum, and route entities in the RIPE registry, making it a concentrated control point for internet number resource records.

 Unauthorised access to this handle could corrupt WHOIS data, mislead route security tools, and facilitate infrastructure misrepresentation.